obeleh/argocd-namespaced-install/README.md

 # ArgoCD namespaced installation with KCL

-This is a declarative way to install ArgoCD in a namespace using Kustomize ArgoCD is configured to be "self-managed" so updating ArgoCD can be done by updating your git repo.
+This is a declarative way to install ArgoCD in a namespace using Kustomize.
+ArgoCD is configured to be "self-managed" so updating ArgoCD can be done by updating your git repo.
-The kustomize configuration is generated using KCL-lang RBAC permissions are included so that ArgoCD can manage resources in multiple namespaces ArgoCD resources are only read from the namespace where ArgoCD is installed
+The kustomize configuration is generated using KCL-lang.
+RBAC permissions are included so that ArgoCD can manage resources in multiple namespaces.
+ArgoCD resources are only read from the namespace where ArgoCD is installed.

 I created this project because I wanted a fully declarative way use a namespaced installation of ArgoCD.
 Other options I found were either running `argocd cluster add` or using a Token that would have been pre-created.